MaximeLebrot/MiniMatrix/README.md

 # MiniMatrix
-MiniMatrix is a retro arcade.
+MiniMatrix is a retro arcade lobby which features an AI-based experience

+#Minimax algorithm